shan-weiqiang/shan-weiqiang.github.io/_posts/2025-03-29-reactor-proactor.md

     - The receive operation should fill the buffer
     - After the buffer is filled, the lambda completion handler should be called Inside this call, it will register:
-        - Monitoring of this socket to `io_context`, when it's available to read, epoll will unblock
+        - Monitoring of this socket to `io_context`, when it's available to read, epoll will unblock. **Note that after the reading is completed, inside the callback registered to the reactor, it will deregister the monitoring of this socket from the reactor.
+Then also inside the callback, it will trigger software events to make the execution context execute completion handler in next loop of epoll wait.**
         - Register software event and it's handler(the lambda) to this same `io_context`, expecting it to be called when the reading is completed.
 This call returns immediately.
 - Inside the lambda, `socket_.async_send_to` is called to give feedback.
 Again it's the same pattern as `socket_.async_receive_from` , except that this time the reactor will unblock when this socket is available to write.
 After the writing complete, the completion lambda is again called as software event.
 - Inside the `socket_.async_send_to` completion handler, `start_receive();` is called recursively, which starts the loop again.
 - Note that the send-recieve-send-recieve is executed in order.